theramiyer/blog/_drafts/2018-03-04-rat-race-revisited.md

 IT isn't a piece of cake, just like anything else.
 If I were to tell you that you can be a billionaire in four years of being a politician, would you become a politician?
 No. Why?
 Because you know that there are chances that you get killed in the very first week of being a politician.
 Or that politics is not "your thing".
 Where was this reasoning when you joined IT?

 I'm not saying that there aren't people in IT that make your life hell.
 There are.
 But those sadists are everywhere; not just in IT.
-Their stories go volumes, so let's not touch them for now.
+Their stories span volumes, so let's not touch them for now.

-How do I handle this?
+How do _I_ handle this?
 For starters, I love what I do.
-I wasn't lucky enough to get here right away, but I got here a few years ago.
+I wasn't lucky to get here right away, but I got here a few years ago.
 It took time and patience.

 Second, work is not just the IT I do.
 I love computers and programming.
 And I express it in different, small ways.
 One of them is by setting up and maintaining Meraki Post.

 Third, IT is not the only thing I do.
 I write.
 I edit articles.
 I experiment with podcasts.
 I read.
 I bike.
-I try out writing screenplays.
+I try out writing screenplays, I click pictures of stuff around me.
 I research things I want to write about.